tfgerling/Final_project/README.md

 ### Prediction
 1. The predictive ability of the initial model was at 81%, with precision and recall scores both falling between 81% and 82%.
-2. After tuning parameters, the predictive ability of the model increased to
+2. After tuning parameters for the Random Forest Classifier, the predictive ability of the model increased to 83%, with precision between 82% and 83% and recall between 81% and 84%.
+3. After tuning parameters for the Support Vector Classifier, the predictive ability of the model